James Harbord: The Harbord Report

-In August 1919, President Woodrow Wilson sent a fact-finding mission to the Middle East, headed by Harbord, to report on Turkish–Armenian relations in the wake of the Armenian genocide.
-As chairman of the Harbord Commission, upon returning to the United States, Harbord wrote Conditions in the Near East: Report of the American Military Mission to Armenia, which was a summary of the expedition that provided various details of the mission.
+In August 1919 President Wilson sent a fact-finding mission headed by Harbord to the Middle East to report on Ottoman–Armenian relations in the wake of the Armenian genocide.
+As chairman of the Harbord Commission, Harbord wrote a summary of the mission, Conditions in the Near East: Report of the American Military Mission to Armenia.
 The report includes maps, statistics, and a historical analyses of the country and its population.
-In addition to such details, Harbord collected evidence and information regarding the massacres of Armenians.
+In addition, Harbord's commission collected evidence regarding the massacres of Armenians.
 Harbord's report stated that "the temptation to reprisals for past wrongs" would make it extremely difficult to maintain peace in the region.
-The final conclusion of the report was the inclusion of Armenia in the possible American mandate for Asia Minor and Rumelia since a mandate for Armenia alone was not deemed feasible under these conditions.
-Harbord was also sent to investigate the feasibility of the Balfour Declaration, which supported the creation of a Jewish state in Palestine, taken from the Ottoman Empire during the war.
+The report concluded that the inclusion of Armenia in the possible American mandate for Asia Minor and Rumelia was not feasible.
+Harbord was also sent to investigate the feasibility of the Balfour Declaration, which supported the creation of a Jewish state in the former Ottoman Empire's Palestine.

+Continued military career

+After returning home to the United States Harbord took command of the 2nd Division, the same formation he had commanded in France in 1918.
+His stay was short-lived, as it had been back then, as in 1921, when Pershing succeeded General Peyton C. March as Chief of Staff of the United States Army, he requested Harbord to join him in Washington, D.C. to serve as his Assistant Chief of Staff.
+At the time it was only a major general's appointment, equivalent to the modern day position of Vice Chief of Staff of the United States Army.
+While he was serving in this position Harbord "was instrumental in making the AEF's wartime G-staff system the standard model throughout the Army.
+That finally broke the bureaucratic power-lock of the old bureau chief system."